 I have a B.S. in Bible and Christian Ministry from Roanoke Bible College, now known as Mid-Atlantic Christian University, and an M.A. in Theological Studies from Cincinnati Christian University.
 I have served churches in Kentucky, Indiana and North Carolina and have written for publication since 1985, most of that time with The Anderson News.
 I currently serve as minister of East Union Christian Church, located in Nicholas County, Kentucky.

 I live in Anderson County with my wife, Stephanie, an elementary school teacher.
-We have a daughter in college at Rochester University in Michigan and have four other grown children and six grandchildren.
+We have five grown children and eight grandchildren.